Republished August 2022 (version 9)

-|IROPI||Imperative Reasons of Overriding Public Interest|
+|IROPI||Imperative Reasons for Overriding Public Interest|

 |NSIP||Nationally Significant Infrastructure Project|

-|Qualifying features||The features for which the European site is designated and to be protected and managed for conservation
+|Qualifying feature||The feature(s) for which the European site is designated and to be protected and managed for conservation

 |RIES||Report on the Implications for European Sites|

-|SAC||Special Area for Conservation|
+|SAC||Special Area of Conservation|

 |SoCG||Statement of Common Ground|

-|SPA||Special Protection Area|
+|SPA||Special Protection Areas|